Gundolf68/tstdb/README.md

 ```
 Now we have a node size of 16 bytes and can allocate memory for the array of nodes in advance.
 With an uint32_t array index we can create a TST with max.
 2^32 nodes = 64GB (which is a lot of memory - at least in 2021).

 Ternary Search Trees are very space efficient.
 A German dictionary with 356008 words and an average word length of 12 bytes requires 780954 nodes = 2.2 nodes per word (and German words can be very long: "Telekommunikationsüberwachungsverordnung".
-Because of the shared prefixes, the plural "Telekommunikationsüberwachungsverordnung**en**" needs only 2 more nodes).
+Because of the shared prefixes, if you add the plural "Telekommunikationsüberwachungsverordnung**en**" the words consumes only 2 new nodes).

 ### Basic usage
 ```Lua